Michelle Obama Tells The Story Of 'Becoming' Herself — And The Struggle To Hang On

 There's the part where, six weeks after their wedding, Barack announces he's going off to Bali for more than a month to finish writing Dreams From My Father, having missed the publisher's deadline for it.

 There's her early "flicker of resentment" over her husband's all-consuming political career, followed by her frustrations over being "a working full-time mother with a half-time spouse."
-Not long after that, she and Barack go to couples' counseling — reluctantly, on his part.
+Not long after that, she and Barack go to couples counseling — reluctantly, on his part.

 And Obama doesn't just write about the frustrations she and Barack felt with each other; she writes movingly about the pain of fertility problems, including a miscarriage.
 (Ultimately, she reveals, they conceived both Malia and Sasha via IVF.)